eag838/To-Dos/FS Database Planning.md

 ## New procedures/fixes
 - need way of dealing with Adjustments that aren't adjustments (e.g., SJV sending AObs as raw value and AObsAdj as truncated values/negatives to zero)
+- need to find a way to manage external quality flags (data provider flags)